AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

     are in the programmer, <Keys.SoftKey>Add All Attributes To Programmer</Keys.SoftKey> will align all the attributes which are enabled by the mask.
-So for example if you want to align the tilt of some fixtures and you have set the tilt you want on an example fixture, <Keys.SoftKey>AAdd To Programmer, Matching Source</Keys.SoftKey> would only change the tilt; but <Keys.SoftKey>Add All Attributes To Programmer</Keys.SoftKey> would copy the pan setting from the source fixture as well.
+So for example if you want to align the tilt of some fixtures and you have set the tilt you want on an example fixture, <Keys.SoftKey>Add To Programmer, Matching Source</Keys.SoftKey> would only change the tilt; but <Keys.SoftKey>Add All Attributes To Programmer</Keys.SoftKey> would copy the pan setting from the source fixture as well.